 - a relative aged 60 or over continues to live there

-- a relative under 60 who receives certain disability allowances continues to live there
+- a relative under 60 who is incapacitated and receives certain disability allowances continues to live there

 You may wish to consider obtaining a loan from us against the value of your home to help towards the cost.
 We call this a deferred payment.

-To find out more about residential care homes, visit the Care Choices website.
+To find out more about residential care homes, visit the Connect to Support Lincolnshire website.